mi-sec/template-docker-full-stack-app/README.md

 ./start.prod.sh
 ```

-application will be accessible at `http://localhost` by default
+ui will be accessible at `http://localhost` by default
 api will be accessible at `http://localhost/api/` by default

 ### [auxiliary](#top)